 The campaign has been developed by Kristen Brown and Richard Greenwood from Smith's Lawyers in collaboration with Geelong based illustrator Humbert Sánchez.
 Kristen and Richard developed the campaign concept and tag lines for each of the images and Humbert brought each of these to life.
 Humbert has worked on campaigns for a wide range of brands including Sony, Jeep and Colgate.

-Smith's Lawyers are an injury compensation firm in Queensland, Australia promoting safer roads and work places.
+Smith's Lawyers are an injury compensation firm in Queensland -with offices in Brisbane, Gold Coast and Sunshine Coast- promoting safer roads and work places.